silentius-satoshi/ZapTok/README.md

 <details>
 <summary><strong>🛡️ Can ZapTok be shut down?</strong></summary>

-The platform is decentralized, so there's no single point of failure.
+ZapTok as a nostr client is part of a decentralized nostr ecosystem, so there's no single point of failure.
 Even if ZapTok.social went offline tomorrow, your content and social connections would remain accessible through other Nostr relays and clients.
 The network of relays ensures your data persists independently of any single service.

 </details>